CADRE is now accepting applications for the 2023 Fellows program.

 The CADRE Fellows program provides professional growth opportunities for early career professionals in the field of preK-12 STEM education research.
 Through a series of capacity-building activities, the program offers Fellows the opportunity to gain insight into what it takes to be successful and effective in this field, become more familiar with National Science Foundation (NSF) practices, and network with experienced researchers and other early career researchers from across the country.
-For more information about the Fellows program, please visit the CADRE Fellows webpage.
-There, you will find an overview of the program, the calendar of activities for the upcoming year, Fellows’ bios, and more.
+Fellows will be invited to attend the 2023 DRK-12 PI Meeting in Arlington, VA on June 28-30, 2023.

 Comments from previous Fellows on the experience include:

 “Being a CADRE Fellow has bolstered my confidence in general and in my ability to be a funded STEM Ed researcher.
 I met so many helpful PIs who pointed me toward colleagues of theirs at the university where I accepted a faculty position.”

 “I think that I feel more confident to approach other researchers and faculty members who have similar interests across different domains… and engage in dialogue with them.
 I think this will help my confidence in the long run.”

 “I think the networking and ‘inside look’ at grant writing for NSF provides me with great advantages for my future career.”

 “The whole experience definitely has helped and will continue to help me in building my career as a researcher and educator.
 I am very impressed by the experiences we were given and the connections with professionals in the field that were made available to us.”